phanquanghung/eeg-classification-api/README.md

 #### Sending requests

-While the server is somewhat complete and requires almost no editing to run, `request.py` file was written as minimally as possible so that users can use it as a template when coding their own requests.
+While the server is somewhat complete and requires almost no editing to run, the `request.py` file was written as minimally as possible so that users can use it as a template when coding their own requests.

-Run `request.py` if you are using EMOTIV device (which transmits data through Lab Streaming Layer) with:
+Run `request.py` if you are using an EMOTIV device (which transmits data through the Lab Streaming Layer) with:

 ```
 python request.py
 ```

-If not using Lab Streaming Layer, user can experiment with random numbers from `pseudo_request.py` file with:
+If not using Lab Streaming Layer, the user can experiment with random numbers from the `pseudo_request.py` file with:

 ```
 python pseudo_request.py